What are brownfields?

 What types of brownfields exist in Alberta?

 The extent of property contamination and damage often corresponds to the usage.
-According to a Brownfield Impact Assessment AUMA conducted in 2014, more than half of all brownfields are former gas stations.
-These sites may be highly contaminated and the cost of cleaning or remediating them often outweighs the land’s value.
+According to a Brownfield Impact Assessment AUMA conducted in 2014, the most common type of brownfields are former gas stations.
+These sites may be highly contaminated, and the cost of cleaning or remediating them often outweighs the land’s value.

 Other types of brownfields, in descending prevalence, include former chemical and petroleum warehouses, establishments selling petroleum products, and automotive repair shops or dealerships.
 Former refineries, dry cleaners, manufacturing locations and painting businesses also sit as brownfields across Alberta.